rsleem/CI-CD/Labs/02 GitOps/01 skaffold/skaffold.md

 In this lab we're going to:
 * check kustomize
 * check skaffold
-* check Docker - you will need a Docker Hub account.

 * run various projects to illustrate the features of skaffold